R-033/chunkcat/README.md

 # chunkcat
-Outputs needed chunk and tries to interpret it
+Outputs chunks and tries to interpret them

 Usage: